gasperTheGhost/Yoga-520-Hackintosh/README.md

 # Yoga 520 Hackintosh
-Lenovo Yoga 520-14IKB Hackintosh EFI partition and installation notes
+Lenovo Yoga 520-14IKB Hackintosh EFI partition and installation notes for macOS Mojave 10.14.5

 **This build is a Work In Progress**